 Getting back into your hotel room is usually relatively easy if you’ve been locked out.

 You have several options if you’ve lost your key card or locked yourself out of your hotel room.
 First and foremost, stay calm.
 Although it can be easy to panic in this situation, it’s essential to keep thinking clearly and rationally so that you don’t make matters worse by doing something impulsive.

 - First, try knocking on the door and asking if anyone is inside before taking more extreme measures.
-It may be the case that someone else is there and has forgotten to unlock the door for you when they went out.
+It may be that someone else is there and has forgotten to unlock the door for you when they went out.

 - Even if no one answers your knock or calls for help on the first attempt, wait a few minutes before proceeding with more drastic action if someone does arrive soon after you finished knocking or calling out.

 - Additionally, if a hotel staff member happens to be nearby, they will likely respond positively when called upon for help in this kind of situation.

 Call the front desk.

 The most important is: that before you do anything else, visit the front desk at your hotel.
-Tell them that you have lost your room key, and they can deactivate it and make a new one for you right away.
-This is one reason hotels keep a record of all their guests—it makes it easy to cancel lost cards.
+Tell them that you have lost your room key, and they can deactivate it and make a new one for you immediately.
+This is one reason hotels keep a record of all their guests—it is easy to cancel lost cards.

 If you lose your key card or someone steals it, call the front desk and tell them what happened.
 They will issue you a new one to get back into your room.
 It would help if you also told the hotel staff that someone stole your key card, as they should track who used it.

 Look for other possible ways into your room.